 We asked a hiring manager to give us tips on how you can impress HR—and how you can avoid making horrible mistakes when hunting for a job.

-To ensure their honesty, we’ve granted anonymity to this operations manager at an independent retail store.
-Check out his/her job tips on making a good impression, as told to Aaron Weber.
+To ensure their honesty, we’ve granted anonymity to this design manager at a major ad agency.
+Check out his/her thoughts on why certain people get hired and salary negotiation, as told to Aaron Weber.

 Even if you seem like a promising candidate, whether I hire you can all come down to personality and fit, which is unfortunately pretty arbitrary.

 One person was great on paper but showed up dressed strangely (and this is a creative place, so limits can be pushed).
 This person could not articulate a real point of view about the work and kept stalling when asked questions, then responding with these rambling non-answers.
 It was odd and awkward.
 I felt like Katie Couric trying to ask Sarah Palin if she reads the newspaper.

 Pulling your credit report is not a policy at my company.
 For this industry, I don’t think it really means much: I know people who are complete trainwrecks with money but are brilliant creators in their work lives.

 Set your boundaries and stick to them in terms of work-life balance.
 Do great work, and ask for what you want.
 No one is going to hand you things out of the kindness of her heart.